tapjs/tsimp/README.md

 - It supports the `--import` and `Module.register()` behavior added in node v20.6, only falling back to warning-laden experimental APIs when that's not available.
-- Type checking is disabled by default for performance reasons, but can be turned on, so no need to run an extra `tsc --noEmit` step after running tests.
+- Type checking is enabled by default, so no need to run an extra `tsc --noEmit` step after running tests, using a persistent `LanguageService` daemon and a ridiculous amount of caching to make it performant.
 - It's just a module loader, not a bunch of other things.
 So there's no repl, no bundler, etc. It's not a lot of code (unless you count TypeScript itself, which to be fair, is kind